 The more complex the system, the bigger the chance you are dealing with ignorance.
 In the investing discipline, you find less complexity as you move from macro to micro.
 And you again find less complexity in the micro as you move from global conglomerates to local, simple businesses.

 The investor’s time is better spent trying to gain a knowledge advantage regarding ‘the knowable’: industries, companies and securities.
 The more micro your focus, the great the likelihood you can learn things others don’t.—Howard Marks

-Once you’re in a state of knowing about the unknowns of the problem, you can begin chipping away at uncertainty by learning about these unknowns until you are at a place where you can effectively assess the risk.
+Once you’re in a state of knowledge about the unknowns of the problem, you can begin chipping away at uncertainty by learning about these unknowns until you are at a place where you can effectively assess the risk.
 And the way to do that is to learn more about what you don’t know.

 The essence of effective investment is to select assets that will fare well when future states of the world become known.

 […] “Practice improves decision performance.
 Awareness of problems improves decision performance.